 The Stinger was a remnant of American largesse of the 80s and today it would be used to kill Americans.
 Salam smiled grimly at the irony.
 Raytheon didn’t know.
 Raytheon didn’t care.

-Inside the hamlet were two dwellings – one a large adobe home with a courtyard in the middle and the other a small outhouse which had three Delta Force operatives from the US Special Operations Command and an Afghan interpreter in it.
+Inside the hamlet were two dwellings – one a large square adobe home with a courtyard in it’s middle and the other a small outhouse which had three Delta Force operatives from the US Special Operations Command and an Afghan interpreter in it.

 The owner of the compound, a grizzled Pashtun warlord who had fought the Soviets with Salam, had been a notoriously fickle-minded guy who had first decided to side with the Americans on receipt of a bagful of $100 bills and then, after taking the money, he had changed his mind.
 The Delta Force team had been dispatched along with an interpreter with orders to either get him back on their side or finish him off.

 As Abu Salam felt the discomfort of the ground – still hard and cold from the winter, two of the Americans came out of the outhouse and started walking toward the bushes, possibly to take a leak.
 That’s when all hell broke loose.
-The landscape around the unsuspecting Americans got peppered by 7.62mm rounds from the fanatics’ AK47s.
-The two Americans crumpled to the ground.
+7.62mm rounds began spewing out from the fanatics’ AK47s and the two Americans crumpled to the ground.

 What followed was the moment that Abu Salam recognized why the Emir deserved to be called – the Emir.